-- apply understanding of the Christian Scriptures and its major theological themes in coursework, classroom participation, projects, internship and Christian Service; - gain and apply knowledge and skills in systematic inquiry in Biblical thought, quantitative thought, and critical analysis of data and argument; - demonstrate competence in reading, writing, listening comprehension, and oral communication in the English language;

-- 4. have entered into a life of spiritual formation integrating vocation, ministry, character, and lifestyle; - are actively involved in applying knowledge and skills acquired to practical Christian ministry; - 6. understand and appreciate cultural and ethnic differences and are sensitive to the needs of all humanity.
+- apply understanding of the Christian Scriptures and its major theological themes in coursework, classroom participation, projects, internship and Christian Service; - 2. gain and apply knowledge and skills in systematic inquiry in Biblical thought, quantitative thought, and critical analysis of data and argument; - demonstrate competence in reading, writing, listening comprehension, and oral communication in the English language; - have entered into a life of spiritual formation integrating vocation, ministry, character, and lifestyle; - 5. understand and appreciate cultural and ethnic differences and are sensitive to the needs of all humanity.